CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 The following translation table defines a target table composed of two columns: "SPECIES_1" of type text and "SPECIES_1_PER" of type integer.

 The ROW_TRANSLATION_RULE special row specifies that only source rows for which the "sp1" attribute is not NULL must be translated.
-Other source rows must be ignored.
+Other source rows (where "sp1" is NULL) must be ignored.

 The source attribute "sp1" is validated by checking it is not NULL and that it matches a value in the specified lookup table.
 This is done using the notNull() and the matchTab() [helper functions](#helper-functions) described further in this document.
 If all validation tests pass, "sp1" is then translated into the target attribute "SPECIES_1" using the lookupText() helper function.
 This function uses the "species_lookup" column from the "species_lookup" lookup table located in the "public" schema to map the source value to the target value.